-Students who quality for test accommodations may take their exams in supervised locations.
-Proctors, scribes, interpreters, readers, assistive technology and/or devices are provided by DS.
-It is essential for exams to be scheduled 2-3 days in advance when you schedule it online through AIM (see instructions) or with the A&AS Program Coordinator of Alternative Testing.
+Students who qualify for alternative testing accommodations may take their exams in supervised locations.
+Proctors, scribes, interpreters, readers, assistive technology and/or devices, are provided by A&AS.
+It is ESSENTIAL for exams to be scheduled 2-3 days in advance when you schedule it online through AIM (see instructions) or with the A&AS Program Coordinator of Alternative Testing.
 The PREFERRED method of getting exams to A&AS in a timely manner, is for faculty members to upload them to the A&AS Access Information Management (AIM) system link that is sent to them, reminding them of the student's upcoming exam.
-They can also be emailed to email@example.com faxed to 870-972-3351 or hand delivered to DS at RSSC 2181 in a timely manner.
-Exams will be returned as directed by faculty members.
+They can also be emailed to firstname.lastname@example.org, faxed to 870-972-3351, or hand-delivered to A&AS at RSSC 2181.
+Completed exams will be returned as directed by faculty members.
 Questions and concerns may be directed to the A&AS Program Coordinator of Alternative Testing or the the Director.

 Please note that recommended academic adjustments may comprise an incomplete list.
 Accommodation needs are not always identified during the diagnostic process; and may change during the academic term.
 Therefore, modifications to a student's existing accommodations may be necessary based upon the student's disability and disability-related health condition(s).
-It is recommended that the process for determining appropriate testing accommodations provide for flexibility to meet each student's individual needs and specific course requirements.
+It is recommended that the process for determining appropriate alternative testing accommodations provide for flexibility to meet each student's individual needs and specific course requirements.

-Disability Services provides textbooks and material in an accessible format i.e. on audio and/or electronic text.
+A&AS provides textbooks and material in an accessible format (i.e. on audio and/or electronic text).
 Faculty are encouraged to provide their materials in an accessible text format.
-Please note that students with visual disabilities will require an accessible text format and students with hearing impairments will require caption/text to audio materials.
-For more information or to request your materials to be converted into an accessible format, contact Disability Services.
-If you would like to review a brief tutorial of some of the technologies and methods of making materials accessible please examine our Faculty Resource Guide.
+Please note that students with visual disabilities will require an accessible text format, and students with hearing impairments will require caption/text to audio materials.
+For more information or to request your materials to be converted into an accessible format, contact A&AS.
+If you would like to review a brief tutorial of some of the technologies and methods of making materials accessible, please examine our Faculty Resource Guide, below:

-Students using accommodations in the regular classroom may also use the same accommodations for online learning.
-For example: students who use extended time for testing in regular classroom will also need extended testing time in their online class.
+Students using accommodations in the regular classroom may also use the same accommodations for online-learning.
+For example: students who use extended time for testing in a regular classroom will also need extended testing time in their online class.